Security & Encryption · Yogi's VPS

 - A record or nameservers must point to your Yogi’s VPS server.

-- Your site must resolve to the new server without errors.
+- Your site must resolve to the new server.

-- Both www and non-www versions should point to the same place.
+- Both www and non-www versions should point correctly.

 Step 2: SSL installs automatically